The Hero of Fort Sumter – Patrolman Peter Hart

 All of the men were presented with one of four classes of medals.
 The First Class Medal was a six inch table medal bearing an image of Anderson’s bust on the obverse, and the “Genius or Guardian Spirit of America rising from Fort Sumter, with the American flag in the left hand, and the flaming torch of war in the right.”
 This representation was designed to elicit patriotism for the defense of the flag.

-To view four original Fort Sumter Medals, that were auctioned by Cowan’s Auction House, on October 31, 2018, click here.
+To view the actual four original Fort Sumter Medals, that were auctioned by Cowan’s Auction House, on October 31, 2018, click here.
 (A new browser tab will open.)

 The following text is taken from the minutes of the chamber of commerce, and was a footnote to a ballad written about the history of Fort Sumter.